 Eating meat, eggs and dairy products is traditionally forbidden to Orthodox Christians throughout Lent, with fish being eaten only on major feast days.

-The consumption of shellfish and mollusks, however, is permitted in Greek Orthodox Churches, thus creating the tradition of eating elaborate dishes based on seafood, like cuttlefish, octopus and different shellfish, like shrimp and mussels.
+The consumption of shellfish and mollusks, however, is permitted in Greek Orthodox Churches, thus creating the tradition of eating elaborate dishes based on seafood, such as cuttlefish and octopus, or shellfish, such as shrimp and mussels.

 Taramosalata is ideal for spreading on “lagana,” a special kind of unleavened flatbread which is baked only on that day.
-The history behind this bread dates from the Old Testament and to the help offered by God to the Israeli people while guiding them from Egypt to their promised land.
+The history behind this bread dates from the Old Testament and refers back to the help offered by God to the Israeli people while guiding them from Egypt to the promised land.

 Since then, Israelis have baked unleavened bread, or lagana, throughout the Passover period, with the tradition passed on to early Christian believers.

-Accompanying these delights are also black-eyed beans or just common baked beans, grape-leaf wrapped rice balls called “dolma,” and of course some Greek wine or tsipouro.
+Accompanying these delights are also black-eyed beans or just common baked beans, vine leaf wrapped rice balls called “dolma,” and of course some Greek wine or tsipouro.

-As for dessert, an alteration to the familiar Arabic sweet called “halva” is served, which is made of tahini, a sesame paste, and sugar, often combined with nuts or chocolate and baked in a square or cylindrical shape.
+As for dessert, a variation of the familiar Arabic sweet called “halva” is served, made of tahini, a sesame paste, and sugar, often combined with nuts or chocolate and baked in a square or round shape.